vmware-tanzu/application-accelerator-samples/java-rest-service/README.md

 ```
 --- EndGradle

+## Database

+You will need a local database running, see [DATABASE.md](DATABASE.md#local).

 ## Start and interact

 Spring Boot has its own integrated Web Server (Apache Tomcat (https://tomcat.apache.org/)).
 In order
-to start the application a PostgreSQL instance should be running.
+to start the application a database instance should be running.

 Launch application using profile `local`:
 --- StartMaven